Ruler90/cookie-manager/readme.md

 - Update the app version in `package.json` - it is fetched from there and inserted into the `title` in the header.
 - Webpack will regenerate the [main.bundle.js](build/main.bundle.js) file with minified code on every change.
 - Copy the content of that file, then open [bookmarklet.js](build/bookmarklet.js), add `javascript:` at the beginning and paste the minified code.
-- Now you developed your customized version of Cookie Manager and you can use it as in the [Quick Start](#quick-start) section.
+- Now you have developed your customized version of Cookie Manager and you can use it as described in the [Quick Start](#quick-start) section.

 ## Final Notes

 - The first version of this project was released on the 14th of October 2022.
-- Cookie Manager JS/TS code is an IIFE function, allowing it to be executed multiple times without reloading the page.
-If it were a regular function + its invocation, using it a second time would show an error that we are trying to declare the function again.
+- The Cookie Manager JS/TS code is an IIFE function, which allows it to be executed multiple times without reloading the page.
+If it were a regular function + its call, using it a second time would result in an error that we are trying to re-declare the function.
-- If Cookie Manager does not appear on the page, and subsequent clicks indicate it is already running, check if page elements don't have higher `z-indexes` than Cookie Manager.
-In that case they could simply cover the app.
+- If Cookie Manager doesn't appear on the page, and subsequent clicks indicate it's already running, check if page elements don't have higher `z-indexes` than Cookie Manager.
+In this case they may simply cover the app.
-- I tried using emotion (CSS-in-JS) here but it generated too much boilerplate, so I stuck with plain Sass to include as little code in the bookmarklet as possible while being able to divide styles for code organization purpose.
+- I tried using emotion (CSS-in-JS) here but it generated too much boilerplate, so I stuck with plain Sass to include as little code in the bookmarklet as possible while being able to split styles for code organization purposes.
 Webpack recognizes .css files thanks to:
     ```js
     {
         test: /\.css/,